WHO WE ARE

 We are an international organization that works to develop and support a global network of individual advocates, local and affinity groups, city and state chapters, and country affiliates.
 We are people with ME, caregivers, family members and allies.

-To create a world where all people with myalgic encephalomyelitis (ME) have support and access to compassionate and effective care.
+We’re building a global movement to fight for recognition, education, and research so that, one day, all people with ME will have support and access to compassionate and effective care.

 We provide tools, train advocates, and embed them in networks so that all members can become effective participants, educators and leaders in the fight for long-term, strategic change.
 When people with ME and their allies are empowered to take action, the impact of our work multiplies.